life0fun/tensorflow-learn/notes/wide-deep.md

   W = tf.Variable(tf.zeros([784,10]))
   b = tf.Variable(tf.zeros([10]))

-variable shape: variable is a multidimensional array. weight variable is a weight list with each entry repr the weight of one input.
+variable shape is a multidimensional array. weight variable is a weight list with each entry repr the weight of one input.

 For the first layer, the dimensions are [IMAGE_PIXELS, hidden1_units].